 Standard entry requirements apply.
-A typical offer would be 280 UCAS tariff points for qualifications included in the UCAS Tariff.
-In addition, applicants are expected to have studied an Art, Design, Photography or related subject in an A-level or BTEC level 3 Diploma (or equivalent) or a Foundation Diploma in Art and Design.
+A typical offer would be BCC at A-Level or DMM at BTEC.
+In addition, applicants are expected to have studied an Art, Design, Photography or related subject in an A-Level or BTEC level 3 Diploma (or equivalent) or a Foundation Diploma in Art and Design.

 Applicants are interviewed and are requested to provide a portfolio of their own work in Art and Design.
 International students may submit their portfolio electronically.
 Students with a relevant HND or Foundation Degree with a suitable profile of achievement may be admitted onto year two or three.

 Foundation Entry Requirements

 Admission to this foundation programme is normally DEE at A-Level or MPP at BTEC.
 However, we would also like to hear from you if you have professional or industry experience instead, a range of other qualifications or self-developed subject knowledge that relates to the programme you wish to study.

 If you are considering a change in career or if you are returning to education after time away, then we suggest you contact Admissions to book an advisory interview with the course leader so we can explore how best to support your study ambitions.

 For information regarding English language requirements at the University, please see our IELTS page.

 Fees quoted relate to study in the Academic Year 16/17 only and may be subject to inflationary increases in future years.